flintlib/flint/doc/source/fft.rst

 .. function:: void ifft_mfa_truncate_sqrt2(mp_limb_t ** ii, mp_size_t n, flint_bitcnt_t w, mp_limb_t ** t1, mp_limb_t ** t2, mp_limb_t ** temp, mp_size_t n1, mp_size_t trunc)

-    This is as per the ``ifft_truncate_sqrt2`` function except that the matrix fourier algorithm is used for the left and right IFFTs.
+    This is as per the ``ifft_truncate_sqrt2`` function except that the matrix Fourier algorithm is used for the left and right IFFTs.
 The total transform length is `4n` where ``n = 2^depth`` so that the left and right transforms are both length `2n`.
 We require ``trunc > 2*n`` and that ``trunc`` is divisible by ``2*n1``.

     We set ``n1`` to a power of 2 about the square root of `n`.

-    As per the matrix fourier FFT the sqrt2 layer is folded into the the final column IFFTs for better cache locality and the extra twiddles that occur in the matrix fourier algorithm are combined with the butterflied performed at the first layer of the final column transforms.
+    As per the matrix fourier FFT the sqrt2 layer is folded into the final column IFFTs for better cache locality and the extra twiddles that occur in the matrix Fourier algorithm are combined with the butterflied performed at the first layer of the final column transforms.

     We require `nw` to be at least 64 and the three temporary space pointers